He gave me perspective: Gauff recalls Federer’s words of wisdom after winning first singles title

 “He told me not to focus too much on the pressure or the outside drama.
 He gave me some perspective.

-“Now, I try to enjoy the tennis and I barely think of that fist-round loss two years later.”
+“Now, I try to enjoy the tennis and I barely think of that first-round loss two years later.”

 Gauff, meanwhile, confirmed she is “100 percent” ready to play at this week’s Luxembourg WTA event where she will enjoy a career-high ranking inside the top 70.